sammygb26/Obsidian/Learning/FNPL/Questions/Text Classification Logistic Regression Questions.md

 	They can be more expensive to train and since they can perform shortcut learning and aren't forced to use all features they may have poor generalization and robustness.

 ---
+Can you give an example of features that aren't independent given the class in Naive Bayes? #flashcard #FNLP #TextClassificationLogisticRegression
+	If we have the classes $Rocketry$, $Cars$ and $Naval$ the words $catastrophy$ and for example $survivor$ may be non-independent.

+---